 The City of Saint-Lambert sends out the tax bills in January.
-If the total amount of your annual tax bill is $300 or more, you can pay it in four equal installments.
-The due dates are February 5, April 9, June 11, and August 13, 2018.
+If the total amount of your annual tax bill is $300 or more, you can pay it in four equal instalments.
+The due dates are February 6, April 8, June 10, and August 12, 2019.

 If, for any reason, you do not receive your tax bill, you are still under obligation to pay your taxes within the deadlines stipulated by the City.

 Following the sale of a property, the new owner will not receive a tax bill or a statement in his or her name.
 The purchaser must ask the notary for a copy of the tax bills for the current year and enquire as to the state of the account at the Info-tax line at 450 466-3128.

 If you receive the tax bill after the sale of your home, please send it to the new owner or to your real estate agent so that he can forward it.

 If the mortgage creditor pays your taxes, make sure that his name appears in the appropriate box on your tax bill.
 If your mortgage creditor’s name does not appear in this box, you should ask them to add their name to the list they send to the City for future payments.
 It is possible that your mortgage creditor will ask you to send them a copy of your bill to meet the tax payment deadlines.

 In 2019, the City of Saint-Lambert will use the services of a portal for real estate professionals to allow them to obtain a tax certificate online.
 The unit cost per certificate is $50 and it will be accessible for 30 days.

 You may already be registered with the portal for another city.
 If this is the case, you can use the same account as the one for the other city.
 If you do not have a professional account on the portal, you can create one now at e-services.acceo.com/immosoft/controller/TAXES/index.html.
 Click on Create account and follow the instructions.

 In addition to facilitating your online requests for tax certificates, with the online wallet, you will note that the consultation fees are deducted per transaction.